HeatherOrtegaMcMillan/Zillow_clustering_project/README.md

     - I also scaled my data using a Min Max Scaler
 - I looked at the relationship between age and absolute logerror, in several ways (using the yearbuilt bins and using the continuous variable age)
 - I looked at whether cluster 6's mean absolute log error different from the population as a whole
-- For more details on my statistical testing see my Final Notebook(PUT LINK HERE)
+- For more details on my statistical testing see my [Final Notebook](https://github.com/HeatherOrtegaMcMillan/Zillow_clustering_project/blob/master/final_notebook.ipynb)

 Plan -> Acquire -> Prepare -> Explore -> ✅ **Model & Evaluate** -> Deliver
 - I decided, because the distribution of the target (logerror) was normal-ish, to use OLM and Lasso Lars models